erikrfunk/PPM_geneticManagementStats/README.md

 sample name in column 1 and population name in column 2.
 If multiple years are included in the cohort vcf, this could be a map using source population for founders and year for each cohort.
 An example that uses the current founders (as of Dec 2025) is included in the repository as `admixture-samplemap.txt`.
-The order needs to be the same as the admixture file, and this generally should be the cohort individuals followed by the founder individuals, but a post-hoc check can be done by using `zgrep "#CHROM"` on the merged.vcf.gz that gets produced by this script.
+The order will be set by this script to match the .fam file produced by plink.
+The plink file automatically splits IDs into Family and ID using an underscore, so this script will paste them back together using an underscore in order to match the original ID.
+If this is not working or not desired let me know.

 ## Low coverage relatedness
-Purpose: To test an individual that might have lost it's p-chip.<br>
-Requires: **ANGSD** and **ngsRelate**<br>

-When analyzing the reintroduced populations, we are still limited to low coverage data until imputation can be optimized.
-The script here will run **ngsRelate** on low coverage whole genomes using genotype likelihoods.
-This requires ngsRelate to be in your path.
-A version exists at `/home/centos/USS/erik/Programs/ngsRelate/` <br>

 *Usage:*<br>
 ```
 low-coverage-relatedness.sh [options] input_bamlist.txt